All purchased Toll-Free Numbers (TFN) should be "verified" to ensure SMS and MMS reliable message delivery.

 All campaigns in the US and Canada should provide the program name or brand name in the message header for every message that is sent to a mobile handset for recognition and consistency purposes.

-The message sender must obtain explicit recipient opt-in consent for messages sent to a 10-digit number.
+The message sender must obtain explicit opt-in consent from the recipient for messages sent to a 10-digit number.
 Example opt-in disclosure should contain, underneath where the user enters their number to sign-up to receive messages, something like the first and last lines below at a minimum.
 A hyper-link to a URL or screenshot is required for verification.

 If a message sender is observed performing any of the disallowed sending practices (continuing to send to opt-out customer; opt-out avoidance; or any type of multiple content providers sending from a single number) then a review may be performed of the business and number.
 The review may result in the suspension of sending rights for a provisioned phone number.

 All Toll-Free number traffic should adhere to the CTIA guidelines.
 For more information please see the CTIA Handbook.
 Specific content is prohibited from being routed over the Verified Toll-Free messaging network.
 Content filtering includes, but is not limited to, gambling, vaping, illegal drugs and SHAFT (sex, hate, alcohol, firearms, tobacco).